aries223/mountaineer/README.md

 # Mountaineer

 Mountaineer is a Linux desktop application for batch compressing JPEG, PNG, GIF, and WebP images.
-It wraps `jpegoptim`, `oxipng`, `gifsicle`, and `cwebp` behind a Qt interface, letting you add files or folders, tune quality settings per format, and compress in place — all without touching the command line.
+It uses the best available compression libraries behind a Qt interface, letting you add files or folders, tune quality settings per format, and compress in place — all without touching the command line.

 ## Features